elixir-europe/infectious-diseases-toolkit/showcase/ena-data-submission-toolbox.md

 To comply with Europe’s General Data Protection Regulation (GDPR), human genetic information must be removed from raw data before submission to ENA.
 We have integrated {% tool "metagen-fastqc" %} into Galaxy for this purpose.
 A series of steps were wrapped into a single Galaxy tool, allowing users to filter human data from the data.

 ### ENA upload cli
 Submitting raw reads to ENA can be done via the website, Webin-CLI, or programmatically using curl commands.
 Programmatic submissions are preferable for bulk uploads but require bioinformatics expertise to generate XML metadata files and upload data via FTP.
 To simplify this, a Python command line interface (CLI), {% tool "ena-upload-cli" %}, was created.
-This CLI eases submission for bioinformaticians by converting user-friendly TSV files or Excel templates (see previously) into the required XML files.
+This CLI eases submission for bioinformaticians by converting user-friendly TSV files or Excel templates into the required XML files.
 It manages FTPS uploads, validates metadata before submission, and allows for adding, modifying, canceling, and releasing study, sample, experiment, and run ENA objects without the need to login into Webin portal.

+The templates are made available through [a GitHub repository](https://github.com/ELIXIR-Belgium/ENA-metadata-templates).

 The Python package {% tool "ena-upload-cli" %} is available on pipy and bioconda.